 Perhaps the big picture is all you see and it’s stopping you from starting at all.

-Ask a business coach or a trusted friend with business experience who is detail oriented to assist you break down your plan into workable pieces.
+Ask a business coach or a trusted friend with business experience who is detail-oriented to assist you to break down your plan into workable pieces.
 Don’t let it stop you from taking action.

 Don’t kid yourself or others